balokdecoy/readme-generator/README2.md

   ```
   ## Usage

-  Use the program like this
+  use like this

   ## Contributing

-  Contribute here
+  contribute like that

   ## Tests

-  Test like this
+  test me

   ## Questions